 Lillian Gish is the daughter of a rich Italian count who is killed in a fall from his horse.
 Though Lillian stands to inherit a large estate, her older half-sister burns the will and thus inherits the property herself, throwing Lillian into poverty.
 Fortunately, she is engaged to marry the dashing officer Ronald Coleman, but he is captured by Arabs on an expedition to Africa.
 Dedicating her life to his memory, Lillian becomes a nun, unaware that her lover has escaped his captors and returning to Italy!
 The climax takes place against a backdrop of the eruption of Mount Vesuvius.
-Written by

 Ed Lengel <email@example.com>

 LILLIAN GISH!
 What a flood of pleasant memories rushes along at the mere mention of her name!
 YOU sympathized with her in "The Birth of a Nation."
 YOU suffered with her in "Hearts of the World."
 YOU pitied her in "Broken Blossoms."
 YOU cried over her in "Orphans of the Storm."
 YOU actually cheered her in "Way Down East."
 Now when you see her in Henry King's production of "The White Sister" you will be thrilled, captivated, and exalted as never before.